thetechcatalyst/CE9-projects/README.md

 ### Banking Assistant
 Dial shortcuts based on a banking use case.
 You can make simple changes to get functionality and appearances to suit your applications needs.

+### Banking Assistant 2.0
+The first version of the banking assistant actually had a windows that opened options the end use would select.
+This was problematic because it created a 2 click work flow.
+In this version I added multiple buttons directly to the Home Screen that can be pressed directly and the call dialed.